GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Computer science education cannot make anybody an expert programmer any more than studying brushes and pigment can make somebody an expert painter.
+> ### Conceptual integrity is the most important consideration in system design.
+It is better to have a system omit certain anomalous features and improvements, but to reflect one set of design ideas, than to have one that contains many good but independent and uncoordinated ideas.
 >
-> ~ *Eric S. Raymond*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts